amelialwx/AC215_PlatePals/README.md

 3. Once you are in the docker container, run `sh package-trainer.sh`.
 4. You should be able to see that a `tar.gz` file has been uploaded to your GCS trainer bucket.
 ![bucket-trainer](assets/bucket-trainer.png)
-4. **NOTE: EXECUTION MAY TAKE 15 MINUTES TO 1 AN HOUR DEPENDING ON GPU/CPU.** Still inside the docker container, run `sh cli.sh`.
+4. **NOTE: EXECUTION MAY TAKE 15 MINUTES TO 1 AN HOUR DEPENDING ON GPU/CPU.** Still inside the docker container, run `python cli.py`.
 3. Upon completion, your custom job should populate in GCP Vertex AI and model dashboard should show up in Weights and Biases.
 ![vertex-ai-finished-jobs](assets/vertex-ai-finished-jobs.png)